Riding in New Zealand

 • Bare in mind phone service may not be available during all parts of your ride.

-• Callouts do incur a fee.
+• Callouts for rider error incur a fee.

 Distances